mimesis-inria/DeepPhysX/docs/source/component/network.rst

     :widths: 15 85

     * - ``transform_before_prediction``
-      - Apply a tensor transformation to the input data before *Network* forward pass.
+      - Apply a tensor transformation to the *Network* data (before a prediction).

     * - ``transform_before_loss``
-      - Apply a tensor transformation to the ground truth data and / or the *Network* output before the loss computation.
+      - Apply a tensor transformation to the ground truth data and / or the prediction data (after the prediction, before the loss computation).

     * - ``transform_before_apply``
-      - Apply a tensor transformation to the *Network* prediction before sending it to the *Environment*.
+      - Apply a tensor transformation to the prediction data (before sending it to the *Environment*).

 Configurations